Optimism Bias

 What I find particularly disturbing is how little thought is given to the topic of any item labeled with the "green, clean, renewable, or sustainable" monikers.
 Society has been working on building non-renewable "renewable" energy devices such as solar panels and wind turbines for over 30 years now and we have reached just less than 6% of total world energy (global electricity accounts for about 20% of total global energy use).
 The green industry simply slaps labels of one sort or another to foster sales of these products to people, other companies, and governments around the world with the empty promise that they will reduce emissions when in reality what they do is simply provide for increased overall energy use.
 The real trouble is in the fact that as long as these devices are in use, they REQUIRE the fossil fuel platform to be fully functioning for both their maintenance and decommissioning process at the end of their useful life.
 Noting that the EROEI of fossil energy sources is reaching the lower limits to keep civilization running, it is only a matter of time before a large majority of these ideas are abandoned in favor of keeping enough energy available to keep existing systems running as long as possible; especially water and sewer systems, agricultural and food delivery systems, and other basic infrastructural systems which are seen as absolutely essential.
 Non-essential systems such as the entertainment industry, the travel industry, and similar industries will slowly fade away.

 One form of optimism bias happens quite regularly; where we often fail to judge risk appropriately, as shown in this article about the family in California found dead while hiking in the Sierra National Forest.
-So, this isn't limited to energy and resource decline or ecological overshoot; it is a common human flaw and happens frequently.
+So, this isn't limited to energy and resource decline or ecological overshoot; it is a common human flaw and happens frequently, as described here.

 Now that we see articles from energy companies regarding the decline of fossil energy being available, what will happen to these devices once the fossil fuel platform cannot be maintained?
 The answer to this question isn't pretty, and one with grave implications: once the fossil fuel platform (which extracts fossil fuels, ships them to refineries to be processed, then ships them to locations around the world to the end consumer) can not be maintained, neither will the rest of the world's infrastructure.
 Roads, bridges, transmission towers, substations, wind turbines, nuclear power plants, solar systems, batteries, hydroelectric dams, municipal water systems, municipal sewer systems, and all other infrastructure depend utterly on both the energy AND the resources said energy makes possible for their very existence.
 Millions of installations, roads, and bridges will become permanently damaged by extreme weather events and without the ability to reach locations due to this issue along with a lack of energy and resources to repair or replace damage, much of the world's infrastructure will simply be abandoned.
 This can clearly be seen even today from empires which collapsed - the Greeks, Romans, Mayans, Inca, Aztecs, Easter Islanders, and many others.